mirzafahad/mirzafahad.github.io/_posts/2013-02-20-wifi-rouge-access-point-part1.md

 ![ubuntu install](/img/wifi/ubuntu_install9.png){: .center-block :}

-The default Network Adapter option is to shate the host's IP address.
-Change that to select **Bridged** option so that Ubuntu can haave direct connection to the network adapter of your system.
+The default Network Adapter option is to share the host's IP address.
+Change that to select **Bridged** option so that Ubuntu can have direct connection to the network adapter of your system.

 ![ubuntu install](/img/wifi/ubuntu_install10.png){: .center-block :}